sonkin/JAIG/README.md

 1. Switch IDEA to the new interface by selecting the Enable new UI checkbox in the settings
 2. Right-click on the IDEA top bar, select Customize Toolbar...
 3. Select the Left section, click +, select Add Action...
-4. Select JAIG in the list, and select Enable New UI as the icon at the bottom...
+4. Select JAIG in the list, and select Enable New UI as the icon at the bottom
 5. Close windows with the OK button

 As a result, a button for launching JAIG should appear in the top bar.